Try For Free

-Interestingly, the size of an organization, measured by the number of employees, does not consistently predict the likelihood of experiencing a ransomware attack.
+Interestingly, the size of an organization, measured by the number of employees, does not consistently predict the likelihood of experiencing a cyber ransom attack.
 With the exception of the 1,001-3,000 employee segment, which saw a 73% attack rate, organizations across various sizes reported a remarkably uniform attack rate of approximately 62%.

 Analyzing Current Ransomware Statistics